Recruitment Agencies Need to Avoid Mini Umbrella Companies at All Cost

 Using Our Payroll Service Is the Safest Option For Agencies

 If you are looking for a compliant and trusted umbrella payroll company to include in your supply chain, then Unified Payroll is the umbrella payroll company for you.
-As one of the few umbrella companies to have FCSA and Professional Passport accreditation (which includes external audits to ensure we are compliant), you can rest assured that your candidates will always be paid compliantly and on time.
+With Unified Payroll, you can rest assured that your candidates will always be paid compliantly and on time.
 Our website is a good source of information for everything agencies need to know about compliant payroll so always check our website so you are informed on the latest legislative developments.
 As you will find when doing your due diligence checks our track record proves that we are a compliant umbrella payroll company that continually provides a superb payroll service for recruitment agencies.
 You can also see our recruitment agency and contractor reviews on Trustpilot and Feefo to see how we always deliver an excellent payroll service to agencies.
 To find out more about using our umbrella company you can contact our sales team.

 Our sales team are available Monday to Friday from 9 am to 5 pm.